Keyboard shortcuts

 • 1 million random seeks (8-byte entries): typically < 1 second

-• Hash computation overhead : negligible due to hardware acceleration
+• Hash computation overhead : negligible due to SIMD acceleration

-• Tag verification overhead : minimal (single comparison)
+• Tag verification overhead : minimal (one bit shift + one comparison)

 Memory Overhead